acroy/Quantum.jl/docs/docs.md

 __Supported Arithmetic using `ScalarExpr`__

-It is fairly easy to add support for simple functions; if you desire support to be added for a function not on the below list, feel free to submit an issue or pull request.
+It is fairly easy to add `ScalarExpr` support for simple functions.
+If you desire support to be added for a function not on the below list, feel free to submit an issue or pull request.

 List of supported arithmetic operations on `ScalarExpr`: